hawkeye1900/javascript-polls-app/README.md

 ## What language is this written in?

-THhe app uses HTML, CSS and vanilla Javascript.
+The app uses HTML, CSS and vanilla Javascript.
 There are no libraries.